onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 133:04
 he took the photo from a tourist spot
 133:09
-tape script 8.3 pronunciation 1 I have a
+tapescript 8.3 pronunciation 1 I have a
 133:18
 good job I have to work hard too he has
 133:26